Hamzeh-Dev/mui-dialog-popstate-js/README.md

-# Centralized Dialog Management with React and
+# Centralized Dialog Management with React

 This project demonstrates how to manage multiple dialogs and sub-dialogs in a React application ( Vite ) using a centralized state with Context API.
 It includes handling dialogs across different components and ensuring proper behavior when navigating back using the browser's history.